What’s the absolute best way to start learning the guitar?

 If there’s a metal riff that every guitar player knows, it might be Enter Sandman.
 For the main part of the riff your hand doesn’t move around the neck, so it’s a good practice riff for fingering accuracy.

-Tap the notes out percussively with your fingers to get the feel for the timing of the riff before you jump into it.
-Listen to the accents of where Lars builds the drums up in the beginning of the song.
+Tap the notes out percussively with your fingers to get a feel for the timing of the riff before you jump into it.
+Listen to the accents of where Lars builds the drums up at the beginning of the song.

 What Might Trip You Up